percona/pmm-doc/source/_res/mysql-requirements.rst

    log_slow_admin_statements=ON
    log_slow_slave_statements=ON

-.. _pmm.conf-mysql.user-account.creating:

-`Creating a MySQL User Account to Be Used with PMM <services-mysql.html#pmm-conf-mysql-user-account-creating>`_
+Creating a MySQL User Account to Be Used with PMM
 =========================================================================================================================

 When adding a MySQL instance to monitoring, you can specify the MySQL